parksoy/Soyoung_Udacity_ND_DeepReinforcementLearning/p1_navigation/Report.md

 DQN network is used for each qnetwork_local and qnetwork_target.

 ## TO DO:
-*DQN's key features - such as the use of experience replay and soft updates at a minimum.
-Since you also made use of the epsilon-greedy action selection mechanism, you should also briefly describe that in your report, along with any other unique features of your implementation (such as the UPDATE_EVERY section of your agent's step() method).
-Although you described the size of your NN hidden layers, your hyperparameter description should include other hyperparameters you used (such as TAU and Epsilon at a minimum), including a brief description of the purpose of each hyper parameter and the values you chose in your implementation.
+DQN has the following key features :

+*Experience replay buffer(ReplayBuffer):
+this is to store and sample the experience tuples consisting of (state, action, reward, next_state, done) fields

-*You have correctly decoupled parameters being updated for learning from the ones being used to produce target values.
-Implementing the soft update process helps to smooth out individual learning batches by preventing large fluctuations in actions from being generated during learning.
-You have correctly applied the Tau hyper parameter to control your soft-update process in your agent's Learn() method.
+* soft updates: to smooth out individual learning batches by preventing large fluctuations in actions from being generated during learning.

+*the epsilon-greedy action selection-
-*You are correctly using an experience replay buffer, storing (and later, sampling) experience tuples consisting of (state, action, reward, next_state, done) fields.
-Your agent's step() function is correctly saving new experience tuples as they are encountered and then randomly selecting experience tuples to learn from.
+*UPDATE_EVERY section of  step() method. step() function is to save new experience tuples as they are encountered and then randomly selecting experience tuples to learn from.

-*Your agent's act() function includes an epsilon-greedy action selection mechanism to encourage exploratory behavior in the agent, particularly during the early episodes.
-You are correctly using the Epsilon hyper parameter to control this process in your agent's act() method.
+*decoupled parameters being updated for learning from the ones being used to produce target values.